When Cultures Meet: Multicultural Text-to-Image Generation: Evaluation and Results

-\textbf{Fairness.} This metric evaluates the consistency of model performance when captions are modified to reference different social groups.
-Specifically, modifications are applied to attributes such as \textit{gender}, \textit{age}, and \textit{nationality}, while keeping the rest of the caption unchanged.
-Given an original caption \textit{c} and its corresponding image \textit{I}, we construct a modified caption \textit{c'} by substituting a demographic term, i.e., replacing male-gendered terms with female-gendered terms, ``young'' with ``old'' or ``German'' with ``Indian''.
-The corresponding modified image \textit{I'} also reflects the demographic change.
+\textbf{Fairness.} We evaluate fairness as the consistency of model performance across demographic substitutions.
+Following prior work, we modify captions by changing demographic attributes such as \textit{gender}, \textit{age}, or \textit{nationality}, while keeping all other elements fixed.
+Given an original caption--image pair $(c, I)$, we construct a modified caption $c'$ (e.g., replacing ``boy'' with ``girl'') and generate a corresponding image $I'$.
+Fairness is measured as the absolute difference in alignment: